-This is an interesting idea with some clearly useful applications, but one that I'm not blown away by just yet.
+This is an interesting idea with some clearly useful applications, but one that I'm not blown away by, even in mid-2021, many months after launch.
 I've tried the MagSafe charger, which is effectively a replacement for plugging in the Lightning cable.
 Because of the magnets, the MagSafe charger doesn't stay on the table when you lift the phone, like other wireless chargers.
 This is useful in that it means you can continue charging while using the phone; but it takes away that little 'grab-and-go' advantage of other wireless chargers (which will still work, to be clear, but at slower speeds).

 And it's also heavy!
 It makes the phone considerably heavier to hold, which a simple Lightning cable doesn't.